 Eclipse 4.10 support

 The newest release of Eclipse 4.10, also known as Eclipse 2018-12, was just released.
-We’ve immediately updated the standalone version of WireframeSketcher to this more platform so that we can benefit from various improvements and bug-fixes.
+We’ve immediately updated the standalone version of WireframeSketcher to this more recent platform so that we can benefit from various improvements and bug-fixes.

 One major bug-fix in this version concerns Linux users that run WireframeSketcher with GTK3 toolkit.
 Some users have reported a significant application slowdown when using version 5.1.0.
 We’ve reproduced and reported the issue so that it could be fixed.
 We are happy to announce the this version fixes the performance issue.